MicrosoftDocs/data-tools/azure-data-studio/extensions/sql-database-project-extension-getting-started.md

 ### Schema compare

 The SQL Database Projects extension interacts with the [Schema Compare extension](schema-compare-extension.md), if installed, to compare the contents of a project to a dacpac, existing database, or another project.
 The resulting schema comparison can be used to view and apply the differences from source to target.

 :::image type="content" source="media/sql-database-projects-extension/sql-project-schema-compare.png" alt-text="Screenshot of schema compare dialog comparing a SQL project to a database.":::

 ### Update project from database

-If changes have been made to a database that are not yet made to the SQL project, the SQL project can be updated from the state of a database.
-This is done by selecting **Update Project from Database** from the context menu of a database in the **Connections** view or from the context menu of a SQL project in the **Database Projects** view.
+If changes are made to a database that are not yet made to the SQL project, the SQL project can be updated from the state of a database.
+This update is done by selecting **Update Project from Database** from the context menu of a database in the **Connections** view or from the context menu of a SQL project in the **Database Projects** view.

 :::image type="content" source="media/sql-database-projects-extension/update-project-from-database.png" alt-text="Screenshot of update Project from Database dialog.":::